Universality of the Homotopy Interleaving Distance: Introduction

 \section{Introduction}

-Topological data analysis (TDA) is a branch of statistics whose goal is to apply topology to develop tools for analyzing the global, non-linear, geometric features of data.
-At a high level of abstraction, the basic TDA workflow is easy to describe: Given a data set $P$, for example a finite metric space, we associate to $P$ a diagram of topological spaces $F(P)$ whose topological structure encodes information about the geometric features of $P$, and then study $F(P)$ using familiar tools from algebraic topology.
-The prime example of this workflow is \emph{persistent homology}, which takes $F(P)$ to be a filtered topological space and then applies homology with coefficients in a field to obtain simple, easily computed invariants of $P$ called \emph{barcodes}.
+Topological data analysis (TDA) is a branch of statistics whose goal is to apply topology to analyze the global, non-linear, geometric features of data.
+At a high level, the basic TDA workflow is easy to describe: Given a data set $P$, e.g., a finite metric space, we construct a diagram of topological spaces $F(P)$ whose topological structure encodes information about the shape of $P$, and then study $F(P)$ using familiar tools from algebraic topology.
+The best known example of this workflow is \emph{persistent homology}, which takes $F(P)$ to be a filtered topological space and then applies homology with coefficients in a field to obtain simple, readily computed invariants of $P$ called \emph{barcodes}.

-Of course, diagrams of spaces have been studied extensively in modern algebraic topology; what distinguishes the TDA theory from classical work is an emphasis on \emph{approximate relations} between diagrams of spaces and their invariants.
-For example, we are typically more interested in whether the barcodes of a pair of data sets are close in some suitably defined metric than in whether they are exactly equal.
+Diagrams of topological spaces have been studied extensively in algebraic topology.
+The essential mathematical difference between the TDA theory and classical topology is that in TDA, we usually work with \emph{metrics} between diagrams of spaces and their invariants.
+We are typically more interested in whether a pair of objects are close in some suitably chosen metric (i.e., ``approximately equal") than in whether they are exactly equal.

-From this vantage point, the well-known stability theory for persistent homology and its applications to TDA can be seen as a rudimentary form of ``approximate algebraic topology" for filtered spaces, in which a central role is played by such approximate relations.
+From this vantage point, the well-known stability theory for persistent homology and its applications to TDA can be seen as a rudimentary form of ``approximate algebraic topology" for filtered spaces, in which a central role is played by such metrics.
 In analogy with classical algebraic topology, one imagines that there should exist an ``approximate homotopy theory" for filtered spaces which serves as the foundation for this approximate algebraic topology; indeed, the beginnings of such a theory are already implicit in the proofs of well-known TDA results.